 5. No acknowledgement.

 Notice how he or she acts on the phone when you are in the background.
-If he/she doesn’t even want to acknowledge that he or she is sitting in the room with you, then they are not serious about you.
+If he doesn’t even want to acknowledge that you are sitting in the room with you, then they are not serious about you.
 This is what the “chef” did to me.
 When someone called him, he said, “I’m not doing anything.
 I’m just home.”

 Any man or woman who cannot take responsibility for hurting you, lying to you, cheating on you and deceiving you isn’t worth your time or tears.
 Time will heal all wounds and you will be better for it.
 Sometimes we ask why when things passes us by, but count it all joy because God’s best is yet to come.
 Don’t sweat the small stuff.